What is a cliché?

 He would take a couple of stock phrases and draw what they would look like as monsters.

-It was one of those MAD columns that was funny but educated in some weird MAD way.
+It was one of those MAD columns that were funny but educated in some weird MAD way.
 I'm sure the Usual Gang of Idiots approved because I think the column became popular.
 There are several anthologies of his work, like this one, The Mad Monster Book of Horrifying Clichés.

 image credit: "Trying to get rid of the sniffles" by Paul Coker, Jr.